arXiv/accessibility2024/source/index.md

 [View the schedule](/schedule){class="button-reg"}

 ## Presenter affiliations
-We are so pleased to be collaborating this year with presenters from these universities and other organizations, bringing diverse perspectives that all converge on more accessible science.
+We are pleased to be collaborating this year with presenters from these universities and other organizations, bringing diverse perspectives that all converge on more accessible science.

 <div class="logo-background">
   <ul>